 Hubstaff’s Limit feature is an excellent solution to this.
 Set a hard cap for your employees’ working hours so they have to stop when they’ve worked enough hours for the day or week.

-Some may be against the idea at first, but they’ll thank you for it.
+Some may be against the idea initially, but they’ll thank you.

 How to set up hour limits